Simucube/simucube-docs.github.io/docs/ActivePedal/Software/input mapping.md

 If the ActivePedal role is configured as brake then the info on how hard the pedal has been pressed is sent to the simulator based on force.

-If the ActivePedal role is configured as clutch or brake then the info on pedal press is sent to the simulator based on pedal position.
+If the ActivePedal role is configured as throttle or clutch then the info on pedal press is sent to the simulator based on the position of the pedal.

 ## Dead zones: Force/Position input range